kerryb/goos-ruby/README.md

-compromise between explicit interfaces and pure duck-typing, I've created [specs for the interfaces](https://github.com/kerryb/goos-ruby/tree/master/spec/support/roles), which simply check that anything acting as that role (including test doubles) implements the correct methods.
-I was originally checking the methods' arity too, but that didn't work with RSpec doubles.
+compromise between explicit interfaces and pure duck-typing, I've created [specs for the interfaces](https://github.com/kerryb/goos-ruby/tree/master/spec/support/roles), which simply check that anything acting as that role implements the correct methods.

 ### AuctionMessageTranslator